-ON-BOARD SENSOR(S):
+ON-BOARD SENSOR:

-Sensor(s) have a socket connection to the DSI board for easy sensor replacement in the field.
+The on-board sensor has a socket connection to the DSI board for easy sensor replacement in the field.
 For removal, unplug the sensor from the DSI when the main power supply is turned off.
 For installation, hold the sensor in such a way that the sensing area is not covered.
 Align the sensor pins with pin sockets on the DSI and lightly push the sensor on to the DSI.
 Sensors need to be calibrated at regular intervals, see 5.2.4 AMC-DSI CALIBRATION for procedure.
 Sensor replacement is needed when the sensor life has expired.
-New sensor elements require calibration.
+New sensor elements may require calibration.

-The AMC-DSI is part of the Armstrong EZ Cal Sensor Replacement Program which allows a replacement with a complete calibrated AMC-DSI with onboard Sensors.
+The AMC-DSI is part of the Armstrong EZ Cal Sensor Replacement Program which allows a replacement with a complete calibrated AMC-DSI with onboard Sensor.